-Who though still wants a vacation, and to spend the summer making positive memories with friends and family?
+Who wants a vacation and to spend the summer making positive memories with friends and family?
 What better way for Vancouverites to do that than right here in British Columbia!
 The Lower Mainland has dozens of great places to camp and this article is going to tell you about them!

 Vancouver Staycation Campgrounds

 The Lower Mainland is home to some of the province’s most beautiful parks, and some of the world’s most spectacular scenery.
 It’s also home to a number of amazing campgrounds.
 Dozens of world-class destinations are within just a few hours’ drive!

 By going camping this summer you can spend your holidays outdoors, in nature, where it’s safe and the air is clean.
 By staying in an RV, you also have your own space.
 And by vacationing close to home, you’re supporting local businesses and the local economy.